 It’s a good idea to explain abbreviations on your CV to avoid confusing readers.
 You can do this by adding the abbreviation in brackets after you first mention it, for example: CareerAddict (CA).
 On all other mentions, you can simply use ‘CA’.

-But, there are exceptions to this rule.
+However, there are exceptions to this rule.
 For example, everyone knows what a GCSE is, so there’s no point wasting valuable space by writing ‘General Certificate of Secondary Education’.
 Also, industry terms like HTML or CSS are just fine – employers know what they mean, so you don’t need to ‘educate’ them!

 Remember: never put full stops in abbreviations!